Best 9 MDM Solutions For macOS (2026)

 Addigy Logo

 Customers say Addigy is easy to learn and manage, even for smaller IT teams.
-Users highlight multi client management from a single login as a major efficiency gain, especially for MSPs.
-The platform is described as affordable relative to competitors, with pricing flexibility when negotiated directly.
+Users highlight multi-client management from a single login as a major efficiency gain, especially for MSPs.
+The platform is described as affordable relative to other Apple MDM tools, with pricing flexibility when negotiated directly.
+Something to be aware of is that some users find the UI navigation clunky, with too many clicks to reach specific settings.

-We think Addigy is a top pick if your environment is exclusively Apple.
+We think Addigy is a strong pick if your environment is exclusively Apple and your team values live troubleshooting speed.
 The real-time monitoring and auto-remediation set it apart from MDM tools that only handle configuration and policy.
-If you run a mixed OS fleet, look elsewhere.
+MSPs managing multiple Apple clients will get a lot from the multi-tenant setup.

 Strengths

-• Live chat, terminal, and desktop control are included with no extra tools needed.
+• Live chat, terminal, and desktop control included with no extra tools needed

 Cautions

-• Some users have noted that UI navigation feels clunky, with too many clicks to reach specific settings.
+• Customers note UI navigation feels clunky with too many clicks to reach settings

-• Apple only support means mixed OS environments need a second management tool.
+• Apple-only platform; mixed OS environments need a second management tool

 4.

-Apple Business Essentials is Apple’s own device management platform for macOS, iOS, iPadOS, and tvOS.
-It pairs MDM with cloud storage and AppleCare+ support options.
-If your organization runs an all Apple fleet and wants management tools from the same vendor that built the hardware, this is it.
+Apple Business is Apple’s own device management platform for macOS, iOS, iPadOS, and tvOS, launched in April 2026 as the replacement for Apple Business Essentials.
+It’s now free for all organizations, with optional paid add-ons for additional iCloud storage and AppleCare+ support.
+If your organization runs an all-Apple fleet and wants management tools from the same vendor that built the hardware, this is it.

-We think Apple Business Essentials fits small to mid-sized organizations running exclusively Apple hardware.
-If you need cross-platform support for Windows, Android, or Linux, this is not the right tool.
-But for Apple-only environments, the native integration and optional AppleCare+ repair coverage create a single vendor relationship for management, storage, and support.
+We think Apple Business fits small to mid-sized organizations running exclusively Apple hardware.
+The move to free pricing in April 2026 makes it accessible to any Apple-only team without budget constraints.
+If you need cross-platform support for Windows, Android, or Linux, this isn’t the right tool.
+But for Apple-only environments, the native integration and optional AppleCare+ repair coverage create a single-vendor relationship for management, storage, and support.

 Strengths

-• Native Apple integration means zero compatibility friction across macOS, iOS, and iPadOS.
+• Free MDM platform with native Apple integration across macOS, iOS, and iPadOS

-• Collections automate app and settings deployment by employee, team, or device group.
+• Blueprints automate app and settings deployment by employee, team, or device group

-• Azure AD and Google Workspace sync enables single credential login across services.
+• Microsoft Entra ID and Google Workspace sync enables single-credential login

 Cautions

-• According to customer feedback, No support for Windows, Android, or Linux devices in mixed fleet environments.
+• No support for Windows, Android, or Linux devices

-• Some users have reported that teams unfamiliar with Apple products face a steeper learning curve on the interface.
+• Customers note teams unfamiliar with Apple products face a steeper learning curve

 5.